 3) Don’t be embarrassed to reserve a wheelchair at the airport

-Before you travel, call your air carrier and request a wheelchair.
+Before you travel, call your air carrier and request a wheelchair or lightweight transport chair.
 This was a first for me so, of course, I was a bit embarrassed but I was more concerned about re-injury than vanity, and worried about that awful pain flaring up again.
 Believe me, the wheelchair escort was a lifesaver in making the long trek from one terminal at Heathrow to another.

 4) Get up and stretch during the flight

 With center aisles seeming to get narrower and narrower, it can be challenging to walk the aisle.
 But since you have an aisle seat, get up to stretch your leg muscles at least several times during the flight.
 (It also helps prevent deep vein thrombosis).

 Getting to and through an airport involves plenty of walking so be sure to wear comfortable fitting shoes that offer support.

 6) Keep pain relief in your back pocket